 To be honest, though, I've always wanted to be "in on it."
-I've wanted to be part of what was going on out there on those missions I'd hear about on TV or read about in the papers.
+I've wanted to be part of what was going on out there on those missions I'd hear about on TV or read about in the paper.
 And I love the adventure of it all.
-Being in the woods or up on a mountain in the middle of the night, with my headlamp lighting the ground in front of me, and gear and gadgets on my back, dangling from my pack, and stuffed in my pockets, with the DPS helicopter flying overhead, while most of the world is asleep and someone is somewhere "out there," waiting to be found, is such a thrill.
+Being in the woods or up on a mountain in the middle of the night, my headlamp lighting the ground in front of me and gear and gadgets on my back, dangling from my pack and stuffed in my pockets, with the DPS helicopter flying overhead while most of the world is asleep and someone is somewhere "out there," waiting to be found, is such a thrill.
 I love the confidence that comes with learning new skills, even if it's just figuring out how to hook the trailer to the SAR truck all by myself.
 Basically, I like to be useful.

 So this is my journal as a member of SAR.
 I'm starting out pretty green, somewhat afraid to jump in and make a mistake.
 I hesitate to press the button on that radio I'm carrying and actually speak, for fear of not saying something "just right."

 I watch other volunteers secure the ATVs to the trailer, but when I put my own hands on those uncooperative straps, I can't seem to figure out what to do with them.
 And I'm really afraid of those big, bad, four-wheeled machines that can do such bodily harm.
 I don't know how to maneuver a trailer without backing it into something.
 Or someone.

 I've never done any bonafide rock climbing and have no clue what to do with a rope.
 I've passed the Wilderness First Responder medical course twice but have never used it for real; the blood and broken bones have always been fake.